A collection of Zoom portraits of female faculty.

 DU-JING.jpg

-Jing Du joined Penn State University as an assistant professor of mechanical engineering in 2015 and received the courtesy appointment as affiliate associate professor in the Department of Biomedical Engineering in 2021.
+Jing Du is an associate professor of mechanical engineering.
+She received the courtesy appointment as affiliate associate professor in the Department of Biomedical Engineering in 2021.
 Her current research focuses on mechanics and materials, biomechanics and biomaterials.

 Du said, “Our department has a family feel.
 It is always supportive and genuinely wishes us success.”